 It is not so much power that corrupts, as the execution of power in ignorance of the facts.
 More evil emanates from neglect, ignorance and unforeseen consequences than from any deliberate intent to do harm.
 Even the takeover of leadership by evildoers is a function of social ignorance.

 The gleaming-eyed psycho of popular narration is usually an incompetent weapon bureaucrat who’d act more wisely if given half a chance.
-Otherwise, a real psychopath should have been identified and diverted long before he assumed power.
+Otherwise, real psychopaths should have been identified and diverted long before he assumed power.
 It would be easy to mass-produce the bungler’s nimbler opportunity.
 Let me explain how, below.